Q. What is the current cost of tuition at the U-M?

 A. The key reason for increasing tuition is the long-term decline in state funding.
 Overall, state funding for the university has declined by more than 50 percent on a per-student basis, adjusting for inflation, over the past decade.

-While there was a 1.6 percent increase in state funding for the 2012-13 academic year, that comes after a 15 percent cut in state funding last year.
+While there was a 1.6 percent increase in state funding for the 2012-13 academic year, that comes after a 15 percent cut in state funding the previous year.
 In the 1960s, state funding made up 80 percent of the U-M’s general fund budget – the budget that pays for the university’s core academic programs.
 In the coming year, the state appropriation will drop to less than 17 percent of the general fund budget.

 Q. Why does University of Michigan tuition go up each year?